 HP, others weigh Google Android and Windows

-In a move seen as a huge threat to Microsoft's Windows dominance, leading PC makers, including Hewlett-Packard, are looking at Google Android
+In a move seen as a huge threat to Microsoft's Windows dominance, leading PC makers, including Hewlett-Packard, are looking at Google Android as a potential operating system for new, compact netbook PCs, according to online reports.

 Dell also plans to use Android on some machines.
 The OS choice boils down to size and money.
 Standard Windows is too hefty for small footprint PCs.
 And many hardware OEMs have long bridled at the fee Microsoft charges to put Windows on machines.
 Companies like HP can spend $15 per machine for Windows, while Google, which is trying to gain traction beyond its Internet search base, does not charge per copy.
 While most netbooks cost $500 or more, Windows-less devices could go for hundreds of dollars less.